kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 </script>
 ```

-This works, and gets us our ==7th flag from tracking.inlanefreight.local: HTB{49f0bad299687c62334182178bfd75d8}==
+This works, and gets us our ==7th flag from tracking.inlanefreight.local: HTB{49f0bad299687c62334182178bfd75d8}

-### 8th Flag:
+### Eighth Flag:

 Next target will be gitlab.inlanefreight.local.

 We see that it brings us to a gitlab page where it prompts us to login/register.
 We can register a test account and login.
-We don't see anything interesting at first, but with some browsing we see that if we go to Menu -> Groups -> Explore Groups, we come across a GitLab instance with the ==8th flag: HTB{32596e8376077c3ef8d5cf52f15279ba}==
+We don't see anything interesting at first, but with some browsing we see that if we go to Menu -> Groups -> Explore Groups, we come across a GitLab instance with the 8th flag: HTB{32596e8376077c3ef8d5cf52f15279ba}

-### 9th Flag:
+### Ninth Flag:

 We also have access to a website repository called shopdev2.inlanefreight.local.
 Upon visiting we see fields for admin username and password.
 Surprisingly, it has the default credentials username "admin" and password "admin."
 When visiting "my cart" at the url shopdev2.inlanefreight.local/cart.php, we see that there is backend processing since we get an HTTP response back from BurpSuite after we press complete purchase:
 ```